macacanigra-pl/the-mnl-website/docs/user-guide/getting-started.md

 ### Selection

 ![workspace](assets/images/selection.png){title="Selection" loading=lazy }

+/// caption
+Selection
+///

 === "SML"

     ``` sml linenums="1"
+    (* SML does not support type inference for a tuple as a parameter.
+    Other ML languages may support the syntax below. *)
     fun the_greater (pair) = if ((#1 pair) < (#2 pair))
       then
         (#2 pair)